CARES Act: Higher Education Emergency Relief Fund (HEERF) Declaration Report

 The US Congress has recently approved the Federal Coronavirus Aid Relief and Economic Security (CARES) Act.
 The CARES Act provides colleges the opportunity to assist their respective students during these challenging times.
 Below is a listing of helpful information that you can reference regarding the application process for this award as a result of the hardship situation due to the coronavirus pandemic.

 Who is eligible to receive the CARES Act award?
-There are a few criteria that a student must meet in order to be considered for the CARES Act hardship award, the student must be currently enrolled in a non-distance education program, be in good academic standing by meeting Satisfactory Academic Progress standard along with grant eligibility standards, and has successfully submitted a hardship application.
+There are a few criteria that a student must meet in order to be considered for the CARES Act hardship award, the student must be currently enrolled and have a need for financial assistance as a result of the COVID-19, and be a U.S. Citizen eligible to receive HEERF funds (DACA, undocumented, and international students are not eligible),

 Is there a limit to the number of times a student may apply?
 A student may apply for the CARES Act once and their application will be kept on file for tracking purposes.